Ticket to Heaven (film): Critical response

 The film was selected as one of the top ten films of 1981 by the National Board of Review of Motion Pictures.
-Roger Ebert gave the film three and a half out of four stars, but added that the ending was less interesting and powerful than the earlier cult indoctrination scenes.
+Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four stars, but added that the ending was less interesting and powerful than the earlier cult indoctrination scenes.
 Janet Maslin of The New York Times called it "an absorbing, frightening, entirely believable movie, which is particularly amazing in view of its subject matter."

-On Rotten Tomatoes, it has an approval rating of 78%, based on reviews from 9 critics.
+On the review aggregator website Rotten Tomatoes, it has an approval rating of 80%, based on 10 reviews.

 Accolades

-Ticket to Heaven was nominated for fourteen 1982 Genie Awards, and won four :
+Ticket to Heaven was nominated for fourteen 1982 Genie Awards, and won four: